maximbaraliuc/jan-portaels-academie-site/src/posts/proeflessen-schilderkunst-1.md

 w﻿oensdagavond bij Samuel Vanderveken\
 s﻿amuel.vanderveken@sovilvoorde.be

-m﻿aandagvoormiddag of -namiddag of dinsdagvoormiddag of -namiddag bij An Verbouwe\
+m﻿aandagvoormiddag of -namiddag of dinsdagnamiddag bij An Verbouwe\
 a﻿n.verbouwe@sovilvoorde.be